 GCSE Science C/4 is required for Primary trainees

-you must be teaching your subject for a minimum of 50% (and a max of 80%) of a full timetable across two consecutive key stages; this should equate to 12 hours per week, minimum
+you must be teaching your subject for a minimum of 50% (and a max of 80%) of a full timetable including prep and planning time, across two consecutive key stages; this should equate to 12 hours per week, minimum

-your school will normally be rated Outstanding or Good by Ofsted (or the ISI equivalent)
+your school cannot be rated Inadequate by Ofsted

 you must be eligible to work in England as an unqualified teacher